johann-solo/oliveandmango.github.io/site/content/blog/2019-06-12-key-lime-tart.md

 </br>

 ## How to make the perfect lime tart
+Simply make your cookie crumb base and bake until golden.
+Allow it too cool while you mix all your filling ingredients together.
+Pour the filling into cooled crust and bake for another 10-15 min or until it’s set - then cool to room temperature and then refrigerate 2-3 hours until fully set.
 This pie could not be easier and I can’t wait for you guys to try it!
 You will love it!
 Perfect sweetness to tart ratio and is also the perfect canvas to have some fun with when it comes to topping it.
 I used lime slices and edible spring pansies.
 But this tart is also so delicious topped with a few dollops or swirls of whip cream.
 It’s the perfect way to satisfy your citrus pie craving with little effort and time, a total win for me!
 </br>
 </br>